sjtalkar/PowerBIModelingDAXLearning/VisionAndTextAna;yticsInPowerBI.md

+# Vision Analytics
+- Power BI Premium and Cognitive Services Account

-# To tag or label images with object names
+### To tag or label images with object names
 - Create a table with image URLs
 - With the query containing the URLS selected, Select Vision and select tag image and provide column name containing URL.
 - Click OK and you will have the result with the most pertinent columns being Tag images.Tag and Tag images.Confidence